hawkinsw/quic-wg-wiki/Tools.md

 `SERVER_TRAFFIC_SECRET_0`.
 Example: https://github.com/ngtcp2/ngtcp2/pull/84
 NOTE: The `QUIC_` prefix has been dropped in v3.1.0rc0-836-gcc50ec3634

-For payload decryption (<= draft -12), the TLS Exporter secret is required which must be provided via a TLS key log file.
+For payload decryption (<= draft -12, Wireshark v2.9.0rc0-1863-g7b65208ef3), the TLS Exporter secret is required which must be provided via a TLS key log file.
 See for example https://github.com/ngtcp2/ngtcp2/pull/67.
 Note that since OpenSSL_1_1_1-pre5-21-gd4da95a773 (2018-04-18), OpenSSL supports this via its keylog callback.

 <sup>1</sup>Wireshark is not capable of decrypting GQUIC packets itself, even if [NSS Keylogging](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/NSS/Key_Log_Format) has been configured.
 However, if a decrypted trace is supplied to Wireshark it will correctly dissect GQUIC if the "Force decrypt" option is enabled in the Settings.